zuckung/endless-sky-plugins/README.md

 2023-07-26<br>

-added 3 more buttons making a total of 10<br>
+added 3 more buttons to a total of 10<br>

 added descriptions inside script to exchange buttons functions<br>